dhuseby/did-git-spec/did-git-spec.md

   }
 }
 ```
-The commit adding your DID document should be signed by the key associated
+The commit adding your DID document should be signed by the private key
-private key of the public key referenced in the DID document.
+associated with the public key referenced in the DID document.

 ### Read